dafanghe/Tensorflow_SceneText_Oriented_Box_Predictor/README.md

 Add code to predict the oriented bounding boxes for each proposal.
 At the same time the add code to calculate the oriented bounding boxes regression loss.

-### Other changes regarding data data reading/decoding and others
+### Other changes regarding data reading, data decoding and others

 # Usage: